pscommits/AlzRAGBench/Medical_Articles based AlzRAGBench/README.md

-# Medical Articles AlzRAGBench — VectorRAG vs. GraphRAG
+# Medical Articles based AlzRAGBench — VectorRAG vs. GraphRAG

 This is the **Medical Articles arm** of [AlzRAGBench](.), a multi-part project comparing Retrieval-Augmented Generation (RAG) architectures on an Alzheimer's disease knowledge